Geology of the North Sea: Finnmarkian, Athollian, Caledonian orogenies

 The Finnmarkian orogeny affected northern Norway in the early Palaeozoic era.
 In the late Ordovician period, Avalonia collided with Baltica creating the Tornquist Margin.
 This corresponds to the suture of the north German-Polish Caledonides.
 By the end of the Ordovician the Tornquist Sea had been eliminated.
 The Tornquist-Tesseyre fault system also had its beginnings in the orogeny closing the Tornquist Sea.
 Baltica subducted below Avalonia.

 The Atthollian Orogeny was a collision between the Scottish Highlands and a Midland Valley area which very likely created the Highland Boundary Fault.

 During the late Silurian period Baltica then collided with Laurentia which is named the Scandian phase of the Caledonian Orogeny.
 Baltica was subducted below Laurentia forming the Caledonian Belt.
 The Caledonian Orogeny caused the closure of the Iapetus Ocean when the continents and terranes of Laurentia, Baltica and Avalonia collided.
 The combined mass of the three continents formed a "new" continent: Laurussia or Euramerica.
 The Caledonian orogeny encompasses events that occurred from the Ordovician to Early Devonian, roughly 490–390 Ma.
 The basement formations of the North Sea were roughly formed during this Caledonian geosynclinal stage of the Cambrian – Devonian periods.
 The Caledonian mountains range helped create the 'Old Red Sandstone' continent at the joining of the tectonic plates.
 The Rheic Ocean began to open to the south.

 Acadian Orogeny

 The Acadian orogeny occurred in the Lower Devonian period (Paleozoic era), about 500 Ma.
 The continents of Laurentia and Baltica collided.
 The Iapetus Ocean disappeared under this continental collision.
 These plate tectonic forces built up a mountain range extending from what is now termed the Adirondacks north through Nova Scotia, the British Isles, Norway and the eastern margin of Greenland.
 Greenland and Scandinavia were situated at the amid the equator and mid tropics (20 to 20 degrees north).
 The area now comprising Greenland-Scandinavia-British Isles began drifting northward in the Late Carboniferous-Early Permian period.
 A high amount of volatile magmatism caused dikes parallel to the Tornquist Margin which were formative areas of the North Sea – British Isles -Germany – southwest Sweden area.

-The continents after the Caledonian orogeny (Devonian to Permian times).